 By annualising their combined 1H2021 metrics, Nordic showed how much rosier the enlarged Nordic group would be on a proforma basis.

 All this without issuing new shares, as Nordic will pay cash to acquire Starburst.

-This table shows how it adds up:
+This table shows how a few key metrics add up: